EmpPowiUDE/NovalandCorruptionGuide/docs/source/CodeStructureMain2_Smokescreens.rst

 .. _smokescreens:
 The smokescreen pages
 =============================
-The smokescreen pages are designed to immerse participants more into the virtual country and to reduce demand effects by distracting participants from the main purpose of the questionnaire,.
+The smokescreen pages are designed to immerse participants more into the virtual country and to reduce demand effects by distracting participants from the main purpose of the questionnaire.
 They are presented as everyday situations that participants might encounter in Novaland.
 The smokescreens are displayed in the first and fifth rounds of the main app.
 The first smokescreen is displayed after the introduction to Novaland, while the second smokescreen is displayed after the second vignette.

 The scenarios of the smokescreens contain arbitrary situations that are not directly related to the main purpose of the questionnaire.
 One smokescreen is about adopting a pet, while the other smokescreen is about visiting a restaurant.
 The order of these two scenarios was randomized for each participant.